Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: A Block Coordinate Descent Algorithm

 \section{A Block Coordinate Descent Algorithm}

-The proposed BCD algorithm iteratively minimizes the objective function with respect to one kind of the biases with the others being fixed.
-The intuition of dividing the optimization variables into multiple blocks by the type of biases is that different kinds of biases have different impacts on the measurements.
-These different impacts mathematically make problem \eqref{eq:opt_nls} with respect to one kind of the biases have a simple and compact form.
-In other words, the subproblem with respect to one kind of the biases has an unique solution under mild conditions and we can develop a computationally efficient algorithm to find it.
+The proposed BCD algorithm iteratively minimizes the objective function with respect to one type of the biases with the others being fixed.
+The intuition of such decomposition is that different types of biases affect the measurements differently.
+By dividing the optimization variables into multiple blocks according to the type of bias, we can leverage the distinct mathematical effects of each type of biases on problem~\eqref{eq:opt_nls}.
+In particular, each subproblem with respect to one type of biases has a compact form, which can be solved uniquely under mild conditions.
+This enables us to develop a computationally efficient algorithm.